mike99mac/minimy-mike99mac/hardware/README.md

 ![](Panel3.png)

 *Panel 3 in Easel software*

 This panel will be cut into two pieces - each with a side and an interior divider.
 The final cuts for these are done on the table saw.

 A full sheet of 1/2" x 60" x 60" baltic birch plywood is cut into thirds.
 Assuming a 0.125" blade kerf, three *blanks* of 19.875" x 60" will result.
 Using a 30" x 30" capacity CNC machine, the blank must be cut into three pieces.
 Therefore, there are three CNC jobs.

-Perform the following steps:

-- Cut a sheet into three blanks

-- Before cutting the three pieces, add pairs of marks of 1, 2, 3 and 4 highlighted in the drawing below in yellow triangles.
-This will allow you to maintain the correct grain orientation during assembly.

 ## Side panels
 Below is a sketch of the side of the carcase and an assembled side.